phubbard/Meltdown/README.md

 Please [email me](mailto:phubbard@gmail.com) if you want to hack on it; I could really use some help as my time is limited.

 ## Current status

-* Setup screen works - gather server info, save to private preferences, test login
+* Setup screen re-borked; need to change to AsyncTask
-* Groups screen fetches and displays a list of groups
+* Pull, parse and save of group and feed data is working correctly.
+All in-memory and super fast.
-* As per the 4.0 APIs, fetching is done with an AsyncTask and interface callbacks.
+* Redid the http code after re-reading [the Android docs](http://developer.android.com/guide/components/processes-and-threads.html) again.
 * I've decided to use in-memory lists for display in the first pass, and go to SQLite/CursorAdapter once it all works.
 KISS principle.

 ### Background information